 A big disadvantage of SMS is that it only works on one of your phones at a time.
 Tech reviewers and enthusiasts like me tend to switch phones pretty often.
 When that happens, all of the SMS conversations remain on the old phone and you can’t see them anymore.
 They don’t sync with other devices.
 Well, okay… sometimes there are ways to get those SMS conversations to transfer to other devices.
 If your phone runs iOS and your computer runs macOS, you can get those SMS messages on your computer too, but Apple implemented this in a proprietary way in order to basically lock you in to using Apple products.
+Google did something similar with Google Messages on Android.
 The smarter option is to, of course, use a messaging protocol that can’t be taken hostage for the purpose of corporate greed.

 SMS/MMS text messaging doesn’t work well on internet connected devices that don’t have your mobile phone subscriber’s SIM card in them either.
 There are some hacks to get text messaging to kind of work on some PCs, laptops, and tablets, but it’s usually very tedious to get working and involves uploading all of your text messages to an internet server that then syncs them to your other devices.
 That’s not exactly private or secure.
 Simply logging into your email account on all devices is so much easier, stress free, and doesn’t increase your attack surface area.